 The Index is an excess return index that tracks the return of the Underlying Index, subject to the leverage factor, over and above a short-term money market investment.
 In other words, the Index provides a return based on the performance of a notional investment in the Underlying Index, subject to the leverage factor, where the investment was made using borrowed funds.
-The notional financing cost is calculated as a daily SOFR rate plus a fixed spread of 0.02963%.
+The notional financing cost is calculated as a daily SOFR rate plus a fixed spread of 0.13088%.
 S&P Dow Jones may use other successor interest rates if the daily SOFR rate could not be obtained.
 SOFR, the Secured Overnight Financing Rate, is intended to be a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities.
 See "Annex B - Additional Information about the Notional Financing Cost - What Is SOFR?" in this pricing supplement for additional information about SOFR.
-Prior to December 20, 2021, the notional financing cost was calculated based on overnight USD LIBOR rates.
+Prior to December 20, 2021, the notional ginancing cost was calculated as a composite rate of interest intended to track the overnight rate of return of a notional position in a 3-month time deposit in U.S. dollars, calculated by reference to 2-month and 3-month USD LIBOR rates.
 LIBOR, which stands for "London Interbank Offered Rate," is the average interest rate estimated by leading banks in London that they would be charged if borrowing from other banks without pledging any collateral or security.